AlexKlii/TuneTogether/README.md

 # If you're in the development environment
 npx hardhat run --network localhost scripts/deploy.ts

-# If you're in the test environment (Sepolia)
+# If you're in the test environment (Mumbai)
-npx hardhat run --network sepolia scripts/deploy.ts
+npx hardhat run --network mumbai scripts/deploy.ts
 ```

 Modify your `.env` file in the `backend` directory with your local environment variables based on the network you have chosen.